polyuly/SKYHMT.github.io/README.md

-# Autonomous Aerial Systems Group
+# Autonomous Aerial Systems Group12

 This is the website of academic research group at Interdisciplinary Division of Aeronautical and Aviation Engineering，The Hong Kong Polytechnic University.